Technical Advisory: Remote Shell Backdoor in MCP Package (@lanyer640/mcp-runcommand-server)

 This threat is particularly concerning in the context of agentic AI systems due to:

-1. Protocol Abuse: Exploits MCP infrastructure
+1. Protocol Abuse: Exploits MCP (Multi-agent Communication Protocol) infrastructure

 2. Supply Chain Risk: Represents a sophisticated supply chain attack targeting AI agent communications